MatthijsMu/old-site/_posts/2023-08-14-logic-model-theory.md

 > **Proof Tree** Given a logical language $$L$$, the set $$\mathcal T$$ of proof trees is the smallest set of marked trees over the set of $$L$$-formulas that satisfies the following closure properties:

  - Actually, you can look up the definition in the freely downloadable book [*Sets, Models and Proofs*](https://www.a-eskwadraat.nl/Onderwijs/Boekweb/Artikel/48/Dictaat/Downloaden).
-I don't want to literally copy their definition here, that feels too much like plagiarism.
+I don't want to literally copy their definition here, that feels like plagiarism.
  - The general idea is that every connective and every quantor has an introduction rule to introduce it into a formula, and an elimination rule to eliminate it from a formula.
 Then there are assumption trees and finally a valid proof is a proof tree where all assumptions (leaves) except maybe those that occur in the *assumed* theory $$T$$ and/or the formula $$\exists x (x=x)$$ have been marked.

  Once you have read the above definition in the provided book, you can check for yourself that the example tree I provided earlier is indeed a proof tree.
 It is a proof, or better, a proof schema (since it is more of a template where $$\varphi$$ is a completely abstract formula) of the *law of excluded third*.
 Any proof for this law makes use of $$\lnot E$$, and that is also why in *Intuitionistic Logic*, where $$\lnot E$$ is not one of the closure laws for proof trees, the law of excluded third does not hold.